dsyph3r/symblog-docs/docs/doctrine-2-the-blog-model.rst

     "virtual object database" that can be used from within the programming language."

-    What the ORM facilitates is transtaling the data from a relational database such as MySQL into PHP objects that we can manipulate.
+    What the ORM facilitates is translating the data from a relational database such as MySQL into PHP objects that we can manipulate.
 This allows us to encapsuate the functionality we require on a table within a class.
 Think of a user table, it probably has fields like username, password, first_name,